 Research around water footprint is crucial to the California almond community’s sustainability journey and helping better understand opportunities for further improvement, according to Richard Waycott, Almond Board of California President and CEO.

-What’s more almond farmers grow four crops per drop of water they use: the almond kernel we love to eat, hulls, shells and the tree itself.
+And, almond farmers actually grow four crops per drop of water they use: the almond kernel we love to eat, hulls, shells and the tree itself.
 Almond farmers recycle these coproducts, which can offset some of almonds’ water footprint.

 1Fulton, et al. Water-Indexed Benefits and Impacts of California Almonds.
 Journal of Ecological Indicators.
 Apr.
 2018.